fillup/apiaxle-module/README.md

 4) In progress...

 ## Contributing ##
-If you are interested in contributing to this library and/or extending it please let me know, I'd love to work with others on this to help consider other use cases and design patters.
+If you are interested in contributing to this library and/or extending it please let me know, I'd love to work with others on this to help consider other use cases and design patterns.

 ## Exceptions ##
 100-199: Configuration Related Exceptions